amjhd94/OutputWeighted-DeepLearning/README.md

 # Output-weighted deep learning
 Among the problems that are often encountered in deep learning problems are overfitting and underfitting.
 The issue in forecasting, regression and danger map identification problems is that the consistent rare and extreme events have to be model due to their significance.
 However, the naive approach of training the model for "long" times lead to overfitting which limits versatility and generalization of the end model.
-Therefore, an uncenventional deep learning algortim is needed that is able to train the model on rare and extreme events as well as the frequent events without the problem of overfitting, thereby creating a robust model that can be used for prediction.
+Therefore, an unconventional deep learning algorithm is needed that is able to train the model on rare and extreme events as well as the frequent events without the problem of overfitting, thereby creating a robust model that can be used for prediction.

-In this project, there two demo codes that implement output-weighted deep learning algorithm in a regression problem (`OW_regression.py`) and a stochsatic forecasting problem ('OW_SDE_forecast.py').
+In this project, there two demo codes that implement output-weighted deep learning algorithm in a regression problem (`OW_regression.py`) and a stochastic forecasting problem ('OW_SDE_forecast.py').

 ## Getting Started
 The codes were written, run and tested by Spyder IDE version 4.2.5.